Skip to main content

 SDG 2 — Zero HungerSDG 12 — Responsible Consumption

-Adelphi is pursuing official organic certification from the Dominican Republic’s Ministry of Agriculture — ensuring compliance with quality and sustainability standards that unlock premium market access and formal institutional distribution channels.
+Adelphi is pursuing official organic certification from the Dominican Republic’s Ministry of Agriculture.
+Certification is important because it creates a path toward premium market access and formal institutional distribution channels.
 Current certification status: in progress.
-Once achieved, harvested products will be distributed through:
+Once certification is achieved, harvested products can be distributed through:

-• Local and regional supermarkets — building the formal supply chain relationships that anchor long-term revenue predictability
+• Local and regional supermarkets — formal supply chain relationships that support revenue predictability

-• Community direct sales — maintaining the local food security dimension of the project alongside commercial distribution
+• Community direct sales — local food access alongside commercial distribution

 Expansion and conservation